InakiRaba91/InakiRaba91.github.io/content/posts/projective_geometry/camera_calibration.md

 ### 4.2.2.
 Planes and circular points

-The absolute canic can be interpreted as the intersection between any sphere and the plane at infinity $\Pi_{\infty}$.
+The absolute conic can be interpreted as the intersection between any sphere and the plane at infinity $\Pi_{\infty}$.
 A sphere is defined by points $x=[x_1, x_2, x_3, x_4]^T$ that satisfy:

 $$